claireloconnell/claireloconnell.github.io/_pages/research-overview.md

 However, sociality comes at a cost.
 Individuals, for example, are at an increased risk for disease transmission ([Weber et al., 2013](https://linkinghub.elsevier.com/retrieve/pii/S0960982213011238)), or receiving aggression if the affiliation is not welcomed or occurs too suddenly, and investing time and energy into others can be costly, even lethal ([Blumstein et al., 2013](https://royalsocietypublishing.org/doi/full/10.1098/rspb.2017.1934)).

+The risks of initiating affiliation may be exacerbated when social uncertainty is high, like when interacting with strangers, and individuals might not have accurate or updated information about their potential partner's reliability, propensity to affiliate, or threat level in case of aggression.

 <figure align="center">
 <img src="https://github.com/claireloconnell/claireloconnell.github.io/assets/78130420/7734cc2a-04e6-4998-9966-3dd44d4b2a92" alt="Risky">
 </figure>